-Also known as: Social media manager, Brand manager, Customer relations manager, Content marketing manager
+Also known as: Brand manager, Content marketing manager, Customer relations manager, Social media coordinator, Social media manager

 What does a community manager do?

 Community managers take care of the essential part of any game – the gamers themselves.
 Every great game has fans - fans who play with each other, talk on social media, go to tournaments and wear the tee-shirts.

 Community managers are responsible for the community that grows around the game.
 That means they attend events, write newsletters, organise social media, set up live streams and find the best way of dealing with criticism too.

 They are the people who know the fans best.
 They speak on behalf of the fans to the game designers so that the game can be improved.
 When community managers do their job well, sales of the game increase.